Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 Will I be related to the baby?
 Will I have parental rights?

-The most common form of surrogacy today is gestational surrogacy, in which the surrogate mother has no biological connection to the baby she carries.
+This one of those common surrogacy questions that everyone asks, whether they’re potential surrogates or parents, or are just curious about surrogacy.
+The most common form of surrogacy today is gestational surrogacy, in which the surrogate has no biological connection to the baby she carries.
 If you are a gestational surrogate, you will not be related to the baby and will not have parental rights.
 In most cases, the intended parents will complete a pre-birth order during the pregnancy to legally establish their parental rights before the baby is born.

 However, if you are a traditional surrogate, your own eggs will be used to create the embryo and you will be the biological mother of the child you carry.
 In these scenarios, additional legal steps will need to be taken to terminate your parental rights to the baby.